madmonkey71/TripleT-MRLS/README.md

 # TripleT Model Rocket Launch System

+## Disclaimer

+**Rocketry is a dangerous activity.
+This project is a prototype and should be used with extreme caution.
+The creators of this project are not responsible for any damage or injury that may occur from the use of this system.
+Always follow safety guidelines and local laws when participating in rocketry activities.**

 This is a prototype Launch System for Model Rockets.
 This document outlines the hardware and software features of the system.

 ## Features